 Scientists and other authorities all over the world agree that a GDF is the safest way to deal with ‘higher-activity’ radioactive waste (the most radioactive kind) for the long term.
 This international consensus comes after decades of scientific research.

 The Office for Nuclear Regulation and the Environment Agency will review the designs for a GDF, the proposed site, and the science that informs them, to make sure it protects people and the environment.
 A GDF will only be built if it can meet these criteria.
+You can find further help and advice on these independent regulators’ websites:

 Printable assets you can use to promote GDF in your area.
 These will be available in due course.